 Can muscle knots be permanent?

 Muscle knots often end up developing back pain, headaches, shoulder pain, neck pain, tennis elbow, and so many other problems.
 You must know what causes knots in the back if you want to avoid them all.
-You must know the common physical phenomenons that cause muscle knots in your back, legs, or other places and avoid them.
+You must know the common physical phenomenon that causes muscle knots in your back, legs, or other places and avoid them.
 Once you know all the reasons why they develop, you can easily avoid them in your daily life to stay safe.
 However, if you end up with muscle knots, you should take rest, take actions to take the knot down.